 First, start by detailing any historical financial data your business has.
 Past sales, expenditures, and gross profit will get you started.
 From there you can create a financial forecast for what the next few years will look like in terms of revenue and expenses.
 Don’t worry about planning too far into your financial future as this part of the business plan should be updated every three years minimum.

 Make sure your financial plan is backed up by research and data (see step 1!).

 Step 9: Write Your Executive Summary

 This is the final writing step for your business plan but is arguably the most important.
 If you do decide to look for loans or investments then this section will be the first thing a bank or investor reads as it goes in the beginning.
 Think of it like a first impression.
 You want to get it right.
 It should be a summary of every section that follows.
 That’s why it’s helpful to write it last as now you know exactly what it is you’re summarizing.

 Step 10: Save and Revisit Your Business Plan

 Don’t forget to save it somewhere safe.
 A document management system can come in use here.
 And just because you’ve finished doesn’t mean you shouldn’t open it up and revisit it once in a while.
 In fact, it’s a good idea to update your business plan as the market and your business changes.
-A few years you can look at the different iterations of your plan and see how far your freelance gig has come.
+In a few years, you can look at the different iterations of your plan and see how far your freelance gig has come.

 Now you have a comprehensive business plan in your arsenal, ready to deploy and revisit as needed.
 It’s time you get back to doing what you love – running your freelance business.